 Artscape After Hours: Friday and Saturday 9-11pm

-Artscape takes place in the Mount Royal Avenue and Cathedral Street, Charles Street, Bolton Hill and Station North Arts and Entertainment District neighborhoods.
+Artscape takes place in the Station North Arts and Entertainment District along Mount Royal Avenue, Cathedral Street and Charles Street.

 FREE and open to the public!
 Artscape is held outdoors in tents, and inside the neighborhood's premier exhibition spaces and performing arts venues.
 The event is handicapped accessible.